Nexus Mall (Koramangala)

-Nexus Mall (formerly Forum Mall) is a shopping mall located on Hosur Road in Koramangala, Bengaluru, Karnataka, India developed by Prestige Group.
+Nexus Koramangala Mall (formerly Forum Mall) is a shopping mall located on Hosur Road in Koramangala, Bengaluru, Karnataka, India developed by Prestige Group.
 It is the first shopping mall in the city of Bengaluru, Going previous to JW Marriott hotel.

 Nexus Koramangala is the oldest full-fledged mall in Bengaluru with a multi-story book store, 12 cinema screens and other entertainment facilities.
 The mall is an attraction for tourists.
 The shopping mall houses 72000 m2 of shops over five levels.
 A major attraction at the mall is the multiplex, PVR.

 Blackstone renamed the mall from Forum to Nexus in 2022 following its acquisition of the mall from Prestige Group.